LunabeeStudio/LBBottomSheet/Sources/LBBottomSheet/LBBottomSheet.docc/Documentation.md

 # ``LBBottomSheet``
 ![LBBottomSheet](PackageIcon)
-LBBottomSheet provides you a component to easily present in a bottom sheet the controllers you want.
+LBBottomSheet is a pure Swift component (iOS 11.4+) to easily present in a bottom sheet the controllers you want.
-With its smart and easy-to-use options, you can take advantage of this flexible and powerful package to fit your needs.
+With its smart and easy-to-use options, you can take advantage of this flexible and powerful package to fit your needs (iOS 11.4+).

 ## Overview

-The BottomSheet gives you the ability to present a controller in a kind of "modal" which you can choose the height you want.
+The BottomSheet gives you the ability to present a controller in a kind of "modal" for which you can choose the height you want.
 ### Using the default configuration
 To show `MyViewController` in a bottom sheet above the current controller, you just need to call this from a view controller:
 ```swift